Masthead 6

 Our grant recipients

-Discover what projects, events and initiatives have received New Zealand National Commission for UNESCO major and minor funding in 2020 and before by heading over to our Knowledge Hub.
+Discover what projects, events and initiatives have received New Zealand National Commission for UNESCO funding by heading over to our Initiatives We Have Funded page.

 Scroll to top